 Dr. Hans-Dieter Arndt (Dortmund) in recognition of his highly regarded contributions to synthesis-based chemical biology, in particular his organic-synthetic and molecular biological work in the field of cyclic thiopeptide antibiotics

-Prof. Dr. Nicolai Cramer (Zurich) in recognition of his highly acclaimed and innovative work on selective transition metal-catalyzed bond activation with ring opening and the efficient synthesis of complex natural and active substances
+Prof. Dr. Nicolai Cramer (Zurich) in recognition of his highly regarded and innovative work on selective transition metal-catalyzed bond activation with ring opening and the efficient synthesis of complex natural and active substances

-Dr. Peter Spiteller (Munich) in recognition of his highly acclaimed work on the isolation and structure elucidation of novel metabolites of higher fungi and their ecological function to ward off pests
+Dr. Peter Spiteller (Munich) in recognition of his widely acclaimed work on the isolation and structure elucidation of novel metabolites of higher fungi and their ecological function to ward off pests

 Prof. Dr. Magnus Rueping (Frankfurt a.
 M.) in recognition of his groundbreaking contributions in the highly competitive field of organocatalysis, in particular his work on enantioselective Brønsted acid catalysis

-Dr. Lutz Ackermann (Munich) in recognition of his much-noticed development of air-stable phosphine oxides as preligands for Pd-, Ni- and Ru-catalyzed cross-coupling reactions of chlorinated aromatics
+Dr. Lutz Ackermann (Munich) in recognition of his highly acclaimed development of air-stable phosphine oxides as preligands for Pd-, Ni- and Ru-catalyzed cross-coupling reactions of chlorinated aromatics

 Prof. Dr. Martin Oestreich (Münster) in recognition of his innovative contributions to asymmetric synthesis, especially with the help of bicyclic organosilicon compounds with Si-based chirality